 After supplying your name to the waiting attendant, you wait around in a small courtyard with other hungry customers.
 Once in, you grab the nearest vacant bench.
 Soon, one of the waiters, with his dhoti folded up to his waist, makes an appearance and takes your order; they never use a pen or paper and yet their orders are always spot on.

-Start off with a plate of Khara Bhath.
-It comes doused in chutney and its smooth, melt in the mouth texture is unlike any rava upma that you’ve ever tasted.
+Try their Khara Bhath doused in chutney.
+It's smooth and melts in the mouth, unlike any rava upma.
 The Kesari Bhath is a bright, neon-yellow blob that’s been cooked in generous amounts of ghee.
 It’s a joy to eat and you’ll soon be licking your spoon clean.
 Next, the piece de la resistance, the Masala Dosa arrives, neatly stacked on the waiter’s arm — you’ll need to see it to believe it!
 Once it is plonked down, you’ll immediately notice the golden pool of melted ghee oozing from the dark-brown dosa.
 And here is the magic — it’s the perfect creation which is crisp on the outside, and miraculously fluffy inside.
 It is truly one of the best you’ll ever have.
 Tumblers of frothy coffee are the last thing you can savour before you make your exit.